 "I love a man who can cook!"
 Mimi beamed.

-"You can have him if I get your food," Palmon remarked.
+"You can have him if I get your food," Palmon said.
 "C'mon, let's eat!"

 They crowded around the little table and ate heartily with plastic forks, washing the eggs and bacon down with more hot cocoa.
-The kids had never eaten bacon before, and two pieces each later, all of them wondered why they had waited so long.
+The kids had never eaten bacon before, and two pieces each later, they wondered why they had waited so long.
 Willis noticed Yolei wolfed down her portion and grinned.
 "Good?" he asked.

 "Mm-hmm!" she nodded with a full mouth.

-"I think I could get used to this kind of living," Hawkmon remarked as he swallowed the last of his egg.
+"I think I could get used to this kind of living," Hawkmon said as he swallowed the last of his egg.

-"There're no flush toilets up here," Tentomon pointed out.
+"There're no flush toilets up here," Tentomon said.

 "What's your point?"
 Hawkmon asked.
 "I'm a bird."